 Located only 20 km from the popular town of Kohima, Khonoma is easily accessible.
 Readily available taxis (in Kohima) take around 500 Rupees per trip allowing tourists to visit Khonoma on a quick one-day or a half-day tour.
 It is, moreover, also possible to stay in the village, thanks to a few traditional homestays.

 Rural Nagaland is beautiful and friendly.
 The only is, it doesn’t have the infrastructure for tourists — a prominent reason why many people visiting Nagaland return home without visiting anything beyond Kohima and other popular big towns like Mon and Mokokchung.
 This is where Khonoma makes a distinction.

 Despite a small world appearance and a village culture, Khonoma offers all facilities to a tourist.
-The town has its own tourist centre, almost every other family here is eager to host people, proper walking paths and the many sustainable tourism efforts moreover continue adding to a comfortable experience.
+The town has its own tourist center, almost every local family is eager to entertain tourists, and the many sustainable tourism efforts like the availability of dustbins and public toilets at people’s disposal moreover adds to the experience.

-Khonoma also offers immense opportunities for birdwatching, trekking or simply rejuvenating yourself amidst a setting where chirps of birds and crickets and the burble of torrents dominate the soundscape.
+Khonoma also offers experiences like birdwatching, trekking or simply rejuvenating oneself amidst a setting where chirping of birds and crickets and the burble of torrents dominate the soundscape.
 And if something is still missing you always have the local Angami tribe to learn more about.
 Explore their achievements in moving ahead from their own traditions and creating a more conserved and sustainable ecosystem.
 Get a glimpse of their lifestyle and understand how a tribe (the Angami Naga tribe of Khonoma) that was once known for largely depending on nature for their food and hunt on a mass level, gave up on their centuries-old practices and ended up being eco-activists.
-This is the quaint village of Khonoma, in pictures.
+And this is the quaint village of…